-- 3. A review of the Evaluation process workflow and the following evaluation documents (Individual Evaluation Report; Draft Consensus Report; Evaluation Summary Report) - 4.
-An explosion of sub paragraph to describe singularly the different aspects and procedures such as: "Direction for Comments", "Direction for Scores" (in ECHORD under the paragraph "Direction for Evaluations of Individual Criteria"), "Conditions to involve a third Evaluator" (in ECHORD under the paragraph "Obtaining the scores"), "Rules for Conflict of Interest" (in ECHORD under a separate Annex)
+- 1. The addition of a Glossary of Terms at the beginning of the document, to help evaluators to go through the text and to fix the main concepts - 2.
+A general update of the information (new scenarios and research foci, timeline and evaluation criteria) - A review of the Evaluation process workflow and the following evaluation documents (Individual Evaluation Report; Draft Consensus Report; Evaluation Summary Report) - 4.
+An explosion of sub paragraph in order to describe singularly the different aspects and procedures such as: "Direction for Comments", "Direction for Scores" (in ECHORD under the paragraph "Direction for Evaluations of Individual Criteria"), "Conditions to involve a third Evaluator" (in ECHORD under the paragraph "Obtaining the scores"), "Rules for Conflict of Interest" (in ECHORD under a separate Annex)